lucidrains/flash-cosine-sim-attention/README.md

 ## Status (wip)

 - At the moment, autoregressive and variable lengthed sequences should be faster across all architectures.
 For sequences longer than 2048, it will also be memory efficient where regular attention would not.
-However, for non-autoregressive without masking, the architecture is still slower on A100s.
-The backwards pass needs more work.
+However, for non-autoregressive without masking, the architecture is still slower.
+The aim is to get it to perform at least faster on A100 forwards and backwards.
+Older graphic cards without enough shared memory, one will have to gauge the tradeoff of memory efficiency and speed.

 ## Appreciation